 Gardening in a drought is no fun.
-Sure, if you have access to city or well water, you can keep everything living.
-But nothing will really thrive in a drought.
+Sure, if you have access to some city or well water, you can keep your plants alive, but nothing will really thrive in a drought.
 Enter native plants!

 As gardeners, we like to be conscious of our footprint on the environment and save water where we can.
 One of the best ways to do this is to plant native plants.
 Once established, these perennial flowers and bushes will help beautify your yard and be able to withstand a drought year.
-Plus, they are generally very low maintenance–win win!
+Plus, they are generally very low-maintenance.
+It’s a win-win!

 Be Responsible, Don’t Remove Native Plants From Their Habitat

 When I say native plants, I am going to be talking about mostly domesticated varieties that are available in garden centres.
-Please DO NOT scour country side ditches and transplant native plants to your home.
+Please DO NOT scour countryside ditches and transplant native plants to your home.
 It may seem like you’re helping an endangered species by giving it a controlled environment, but you’re actually hurting it.

 Native plants need the specific ecosystem they are in to thrive.
 Your garden is not that ecosystem.
 Plus, you’ve just taken away a future source of seeds for that plant from the area.

 Finally, removing native plants is illegal and there are steep fines.
-Ladyslippers and Prairie lilies are gorgeous, but are really best enjoyed in their native Prairie habitat.
+Lady Slippers and Prairie Lilies are gorgeous but are really best enjoyed in their native prairie habitat.

 Where Do I Buy Native Plants?

-The varieties I’m suggesting today should be available for purchase at most local greenhouses, or by mail order.
+The varieties I’m suggesting today should be available for purchase at most local greenhouses, or online.
 However, if you’d like to go further into the world of native plants, your local Native Plant Society will likely have a list of places you can responsibly order seeds from.

 Do Drought Tolerant Plants Need To Be Watered?

 In short, yes.
-Like any other bush or perennial, your plants need to be watered every day (unless it’s raining or the ground is saturated) the first year until they are more established.
+Like any other bush or perennial, your plants need to be watered every day the first year until they are more established unless it’s raining or the ground is saturated.
 I personally would water them in the second year as well, especially if the weather is abnormally dry or hot.
 After the third year, your native plants should require very little care.

 Easy to Grow, Low Maintenance Native Plants for the Prairies

-One last disclaimer–this list is intended for a beginner gardener in the Prairie Provinces or even the Mid-West of the United States.
-I garden in zone 3 in Saskatoon, Saskatchewan and my list is best suited to this area.
+This list is intended for beginner gardeners in the Prairie Provinces or the Mid-West of the United States.
+I garden in Zone 3 near Saskatoon, Saskatchewan and my list is best suited to this area.
 I’ve strived to pick plants that are readily available and drought-tolerant for this list.
 This means they may not be the exact native variety, but a naturalized one.

 I hope you find this list with pictures helpful!
-If you would like to go further in your native plants journey, I urge you to see the sites I’ve suggested above.
+If you would like to go further in your native plant journey, I urge you to see the sites I’ve suggested above.

 Edible Fruit Trees